Comparative-Pathology/GCA_1DViewer/README.md

 	constructor (container) {
 		super();
 		this.viewer1D = new Viewer1D(container);		// Create an instance of the 1D viewer
-		this.viewer1D.addRoiChangeListener(this, this.handleRoiChange);			// (optional) adding a handler for region of interest change events this.viewer1D.addModelChangeListener(this, this.handleModelChange);     // (optional) adding a handler for model change events this.viewer1D.addFullviewToggleListener(this, this.handleToggleFullView1D);   // (optional) adding a handler for handling zoom panel expand/collapse events
+		this.viewer1D.addRoiChangeListener(this, this.handleRoiChange);			// (optional) adding a handler for the region of interest change events this.viewer1D.addModelChangeListener(this, this.handleModelChange);     // (optional) adding a handler for model change events this.viewer1D.addFullviewToggleListener(this, this.handleToggleFullView1D);   // (optional) adding a handler for handling zoom panel expand/collapse events
 		this.viewer1D.loadModel('./models/EdinGCA_1D_00010_1_15.json', this.handleModelReady.bind(this))  // Load and display a 1D model and set a callback for any required post load processing